About the grants

 Grants will only be awarded to applicants that can confirm committed co-contributions by the time they submit their full application.

-Applicants that propose meeting their co-contribution requirements by using future revenue streams must provide strong evidence that those revenue streams will be available.
+Applicants that propose meeting their co-contribution requirements by using future revenue streams must provide strong evidence that those future revenue streams will be available.
 For example, sharing an existing customer contract.

 We will consider co-contributions that are already available or committed by the lead applicant or a partner organisation more favourably than future revenue streams when assessing grant applications.

-Co-contributions, including the cash component, should be confirmed by the time a full application is submitted.
+Co-contribution, including the cash component, should be confirmed by the time a full application is submitted.
 If there is likely to be a delay in confirming co-contribution funds, you should advise us as early as possible.
 We will not enter into a funding agreement unless co-contribution funding is confirmed (this may include letters from funding bodies or private investors).

 Cash contributions can be from any source.
 All co-contributions must be confirmed prior to grants being awarded and any conditions or requirements of co-contribution funding must be compatible with these grants.